ddev/ddev/docs/users/troubleshooting.md

 Database snapshots from MariaDB 10.1 (normally from before ddev v1.3) cannot be restored into a MariaDB 10.2 environment.
 If you need to restore a 10.1 snapshot, here's how to do it.

 1. Back up any existing database you have running with `ddev export-db` or something like `ddev snapshot --name=before_reverting_to_10.1`
-2. `ddev rm --remove-data` will completely remove the existing (10.2) database.
+2. `ddev stop --remove-data` will completely remove the existing (10.2) database.
 3. `ddev config --mariadb-version=10.1`
 4. `ddev start` to start with MariaDB 10.1
 5. Use `ddev restore-snapshot` to restore the snapshot by name